 Disclaimer: This article provides general information and does not constitute legal advice.
 For advice tailored to your situation, consult an attorney.

-Chapter 7 bankruptcy is the most common form of bankruptcy for individuals.
-Chapter 7 wipes the slate clean of unsecured debts for debts who qualify for chapter 7 discharge.
+Chapter 7 bankruptcy is the most common form for individuals.
+It wipes the slate clean of unsecured debts for filers who qualify for a chapter 7 discharge.

-In Chapter 13, you pay a portion of your debts over 3–5 years, potentially lowering certain interest rates.
-It also halts creditor actions like lawsuits, wage garnishments, and even foreclosure.
+In Chapter 13 you repay a portion of your debts over 3‑5 years, potentially lowering interest rates while stopping lawsuits, garnishments, and foreclosure.

-In this guide, we will break down the key differences between Chapter 7 and Chapter 13 bankruptcy, so you can see which option is best for you.
+This guide breaks down the key differences between Chapter 7 and Chapter 13 so you can decide which path is best for you.